msalemor/ai-tutors/genai-development/genai-intro.md

 5. A prompt can perform one task or multiple tasks.
 For example, you can ask a prompt to give a summary in English and Spanish.
 Instead of chaining prompts, consider the Prompt capabilities.
 6. Although Gen AI models are probabilistic and make predictions for the subsequent word during inference, Prompts can be viewed as applications that have the capacity to store variables, manage data, carry out semantic commands, create vectors and act as vector databases, employ vectors for search and comparison tasks, serve as state stores, among other capabilities.
 Thinking of Prompts this way may lead to achieving the desired outcomes.
 More advanced Prompt templates may consist of a setup, setting up variables, giving rules or commands, providing input data, providing samples of the expected output, and the expected output format.
 7. Always start in the playground.
 8. Experiment with the Prompts.
 Think about the input and the data sources (where will will the data come from?).
 Think about the requested output format and what will you do with the output.
-Considering outputing to JSON.
+Considering output to JSON.
 9. Reading documentation is good.
 Writing and experimenting with code is key to learning.

 ### 2.2 - Samples (Spend time here)